goeh/grails-recent-domain/README.md

 # Grails Recent Domain Plugin

-This plugin can be used to present to the user a list of domain instances that you have previously visited/looked at.
+This plugin can be used to present to the user a list of domain instances that he/she has previously visited/looked at.
 This feature is known as "bread crumb" or "recent list".

 Domain instances used in views are pushed onto a FIFO (First In First Out).